dyne/pangolin/README.md

 <br><br>

+This is a library implementing "proximity tracing" protocols for privacy-preserving contact tracing.

+The Secret Pangolin Code has the ambition to run at blazing fast speeds while being easy to maintain and fully compliant with FIPS.

-Proximity tracing (proxtrax) with blazing fast speed, developed with the _embedded first_ mindset.
+This code is the Fastest Proximity Tracing in the West, until proven wrong of course! and developed with the _embedded first_ mindset.

-Our benchmarks report that for **20.000** entries of DP3T Ephemeral IDs, ~5MB or RAM used and **0.02s** of execution.
+At this moment the first and only protocol implemented is [DP3T](https://github.com/dp-3T/documents)

-🚧 Pangolin is friend of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
+Pangolin is crafted with care by developers of the [DECODE project](https://decodeproject.eu) about data-ownership and [technological sovereignty](https://www.youtube.com/watch?v=RvBRbwBm_nQ).
 Our effort is that of improving people's awareness of how their data is processed by algorithms, as well facilitate the work of developers to create along [privacy by design principles](https://decodeproject.eu/publications/privacy-design-strategies-decode-architecture) using algorithms that can be deployed in any situation without any change.

 <details id="toc">